karthikhosur/italtoken/whitepaper.md

 The hybrid architecture requires a carefully balanced trust model:

-- **Bounded Trust Window**: Users need only trust the platform between settlement periods, not indefinitely
+- **Bounded Trust Window**: Users need only trust the CVmine platform between settlement periods, not indefinitely
 - **Verifiable Pending Transactions**: All off-chain transactions provide cryptographic receipts that users can independently verify
 - **Transparency Portal**: A real-time dashboard shows the current state of the off-chain ledger and pending settlements
 - **Forced Settlement Option**: High-value users can trigger immediate settlement of their transactions for a small fee